 And that was just…

-Atienna found her small cavern pocket and slipped inside.
-She sat there for a long while trying her best to collect her thoughts—no, to control her thoughts.
+Atienna made her way to her small cavern pocket and slipped inside.
+She sat there for a long time trying her best to collect her thoughts—no, to control her thoughts.
 But it was no use.
 They spiraled everywhere, incoherently crashing into each other like cymbals and drums.

 She rammed her fist against the ceiling causing a layer of ice to fall onto her hair.
 Again.
 And again.
 Time ticked on.